akwadhana/akwadhana/README.md

 ## Hi there 👋
+I am a passionate software developer with a keen interest in web development, open-source projects, and continuous learning.
+Welcome to my GitHub profile!
 <!--
 **akwadhana/akwadhana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.